The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line is blocked by mold, algae or bugs, the water that collects on the evaporator coil won’t be able to be flushed away.
-This can cause a flooded home, water damage, and the growth of mildew and mold.
-The float switch in your indoor coil will shut off the system when it detects a blockage in the drain line.
+If the drain line for condensation is clogged with mold, algae or snails the line won’t flush out the water collected by your evaporator coil during cooling.
+This can cause a flooded home, water damage, and the growth of mold and mildew.
+In order to prevent this, the float switch located near your indoor evaporator coil will stop the system when it determines that the drain line is blocked.